5th Age Campaigns' home rules

 When using special material the craftsman only succeeds his craft check if he manages to make it a Masterwork Grade item ( craft roll of 20+).

-If the same artisan attempts the second check, it can be done with disadvantage and requires one more workweek of work.
+If the same artisan attempts the second check, it must be done with disadvantage and requires only one more workweek of work (except for feycrafted items, see the special rules for those).

 Types of special materials